Haventec/authenticate-ui-sdk/README.md

 ### Install Node.js ###

 * The official Node.js website has installation instructions for Node.js: https://nodejs.org
-* See README.md instructions within the individual project folders.
 * See README.md instructions within the individual project folders of this workspace.

 ### Haventec Authenticate API SaaS ###